-Reasons to Stay Alive, Matt Haig’s first book, soared up the charts after its release in 2015 and it’s remained a go-to recommendation every since.
-With recent pressure on the media’s role in mental health here in the UK, Reasons to Stay Alive has had even more limelight (if only great books were in the news more often).
+Sharing an honest and raw take on his struggle with depression, Matt Haig’s Reasons to Stay Alive soared up the charts after its release in 2015.
+It’s remained one of my go-to recommendations ever since, especially for friends and readers struggling with depression.
+With pressure on the media’s role in mental health here in the UK, Reasons to Stay Alive has had even more limelight as a book to remind people of why they should stay on the most difficult days.

-I first read another of Matt Haig’s books, Notes from a Nervous Planet, which seemed like the obvious starting point for me.
-While I have had some dark moments, days, weeks and months in the past, anxiety has been a much more frequent companion in my life.
-Maybe that is because, as Matt Haig so eloquently explains in the book, the world we live in makes us anxious.
+I first read another of Matt Haig’s books, Notes on a Nervous Planet.
+This seemed like the obvious starting point for me: while I have had some dark moments, days, weeks, and months in the past, anxiety has been a much more frequent companion in my life.

-It’s only recently that I’ve first read Reasons to Stay Alive from cover to cover.
-I loved it just as much as I thought I would.
+But when I first read Reasons to Stay Alive from cover to cover, I loved it just as much as I thought I would.
+It’s also a book that I’ve turned back to on days when everything has felt hopeless.

-When I think back to Reasons to Stay Alive – perhaps during tough days when I need the support, or when a loved one is going through a hard time – here’s what I’ll remember.
+When I think back to Reasons to Stay Alive – including on tough days when I need support, or when a loved one is going through a hard time – here’s what I’ll remember.

 1. Depression lies